Planning a first-time Canada itinerary? There’s a good chance you’ll need to figure out where to stay in Ottawa.

 ✔ Recommended area for a quieter stay in Ottawa with a more local feel

-Pushing west of the Rideau Canal and south of the Trans-Canada Highway (Hwy 417), The Glebe is a leafy residential area that’s one of the most newly-coveted neighbourhoods for Ottawans to lay down their roots in the city.
+The Glebe is a leafy residential area pushing west of the Rideau Canal and south of the Trans-Canada Highway (Hwy 417).
+These days, it’s one of the most coveted neighbourhoods for Ottawans to lay down roots in the city.

-Although The Glebe might seem far removed from the city centre, it’s only a 30-minute walk and less than a ten-minute drive to Parliament Hill via Bank Street.
-For a more scenic & relaxing trip into the centre, you can walk to ByWard Market via the Rideau Canal Eastern Pathway.
+Although The Glebe might seem far removed from the city centre, it’s deceiving.
+It’s only a 30-minute walk and less than a ten-minute drive to Parliament Hill via Bank Street.
+For a scenic & relaxing trip into the centre, you can walk to ByWard Market via the Rideau Canal Eastern Pathway.

 ✔ Recommended choice of where to stay in Ottawa for experiencing French Canadian culture

 Gatineau sits across the Ottawa River from downtown.
 Once known as Hull, the city of Gatineau is located in the province of Quebec.

 Gatineau is a great alternative to the city centre for travellers interested in French Canadian culture.
 (Especially if you’re unable to extend your trip further into Quebec.)

 To be sure, Gatineau doesn’t compete with other cities in Quebec for cultural attractions.
 Even so, there’s a handful of things to see in Gatineau worth a peek.

 History lovers can check out the Canadian Museum of History.
 If you’re travelling to Ottawa with kids, pop into the Canadian Children’s Museum.
 For some relaxation, chill out in the lovely riverside Jacques Cartier Park.